 A standard commercial potting mixture works well with only slight amendments.
 Choose a pH-balanced mixture with no added fertilizers.
 A pH-balanced potting soil has a fairly neutral pH level, between 6.0 and 7.0.
 It is neither too acidic nor too alkaline for the cactus.
 A mixture containing 60 to 80 % soil and 20 to 40 % perlite needs no further amending.
-If the mixture doesn't contain perlite, then mix 3 parts potting soil with 2 parts perlite before using it.
-Alternatively, use a potting soil specifically designed for cactus plants because that kind of potting mix already contains extra drainage materials.
+If the mixture doesn't contain perlite, then mix three parts potting soil with two parts perlite before using it.
+Alternatively, use a potting soil specifically designed for cacti because that kind of potting mix already contains extra drainage materials.

 - Back to genus Schlumbergera